GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 You will create a job named `HelloJob` that will accept a `name` argument and "Hello #{name}" to standard output.

-1. Use the rails generator feature to create `HelloJob`:
+1. Use the Rails generator feature to create `HelloJob`:

         bin/rails generate job Hello